 As a result, we performed step one analysis for our SCCS reporting unit, which consists of a comparison of the fair value of the SCCS reporting unit against its carrying amount, including the goodwill allocated to it.
 In deriving the fair value of the SCCS reporting unit, we utilized a combination of both the income and market approach, which are classified as level 3 within the fair value hierarchy.
 The income approach provides an estimate of fair value based on discounted expected future cash flows.
-The market approach provides an estimate of fair value based on discounted expected future cash flows.
 The market approach provides an estimate of fair value using various prices or market multiples applied to the reporting unit's operating results and then applies an appropriate control premium in order to reconcile to our market capitalization.
 As a result of our step one analysis, we concluded that the fair value of the SCCS reporting unit was less than its carrying value, therefore, we proceeded to perform step two of the goodwill impairment analysis.

 Step two of the goodwill impairment analysis measures the impairment charge by allocating the reporting unit's fair value to all of the assets and liabilities of the reporting unit in a hypothetical analysis that calculates the implied fair value of goodwill in the same manner as if the reporting unit was being acquired in a business combination.
-This allocation process was performed only for the purposes of measuring the goodwill impairment, and not to adjust the carrying values of the reporting unit's goodwill over the implied fair value of the reporting unit's goodwill over the implied fair value of the reporting unit's goodwill over the implied fair value of the reporting unit's goodwill is recorded as an impairment loss.
+This allocation process was performed only for the purposes of measuring the goodwill impairment, and not to adjust the carrying values of the recognized tangible assets and liabilities.
+Any excess of the carrying value of the reporting unit's goodwill over the implied fair value of the reporting unit's goodwill is recorded as an impairment loss.
 Based on our analysis, the implied fair value of goodwill was substantially lower than the carrying value of the goodwill for the SCCS reporting unit.
-We recorded a preliminary goodwill impairment charge during the third quarter of 2012 of \$24.7 million and an additional \$11.9 million during the fourth quarter of 2012, representing a change in estimate upon finalizing our 2013 annual budget process, for a total impairment charge of \$36.6 million .
+We recorded a preliminary goodwill impairment charge during the third quarter of 2012 of \$24.7 million and an additional \$11.9 million during the fourth quarter of 2012, representing a change in estimate upon finalizing our 2013 annual budget process, for a total impairment charge of \$36.6 million.
 None of the goodwill impairment charge was deductible for tax purposes.